-- 125. Counsel subordinates about performance issues brought to their attention, train Shift Commanders in the handling of general management problems, monitor subordinates' professional behavior to assess potential issues, and recommend corrective action to address subordinates' performance problems. - 126.
-Work with Executive Officers, Shift Commanders, and First Line Supervisors to ensure that community priorities, engagement, and problem-solving are included in district deployment strategies and weekly crime plans.
-Manage the implementation of said strategies/plans. - 127.
+- 130. Work with Executive Officers, Shift Commanders, and First Line Supervisors to ensure that community priorities, engagement, and problem-solving are included in district deployment strategies and weekly crime plans.
+Manage the implementation of said strategies/plans. - 131.
 Approve final versions of Neighborhood Policing Plans, and oversee their development and implementation.
-District Commanders have final responsibility for creating the plans and ensuring their implementation. - 128.
-Represent the BPD leadership team when interacting with civic, neighborhood, advocacy, and business groups, and coordinate BPD resources and activities under their command to address community concerns. - 129.
-Allocate, coordinate, and direct manpower, vehicles, equipment, and supplies to meet the needs of the district, division, section or unit, and assume responsibility for operational and overtime expenditures to ensure that funds expended for the district are used appropriately and within the mission of the agency. - 130.
+District Commanders have final responsibility for creating the plans and ensuring their implementation. - 132.
+Represent the BPD leadership team when interacting with civic, neighborhood, advocacy, and business groups, and coordinate BPD resources and activities under their command to address community concerns. - 133.
+Allocate, coordinate, and direct manpower, vehicles, equipment, and supplies to meet the needs of the district, division, section or unit, and assume responsibility for operational and overtime expenditures to ensure that funds expended for the district are used appropriately and within the mission of the agency. - 134.
 Coordinate weekly district intelligence briefings and problem-solving meetings.
-These meetings will inform the development of weekly crime plans and serve as an accountability measure for their implementation. - 131.
-Determine city-wide crime trends by reviewing COMSTAT materials and crime statistics, review these assessments with subordinates, and determine resource deployment based on data-driven strategies. - 132.
-Assess performance of district personnel in achieving its goals as outlined in crime and community policing plans. - 133.
-Be accountable for the quality of policing in the district 24-hours-a-day, 7-days-a-week. - 134.
+These meetings will inform the development of weekly crime plans and serve as an accountability measure for their implementation. - 135.
+Determine city-wide crime trends by reviewing COMSTAT materials and crime statistics, review these assessments with subordinates, and determine resource deployment based on data-driven strategies. - 136.
+Assess performance of district personnel in achieving its goals as outlined in crime and community policing plans. - 137.
+Be accountable for the quality of policing in the district 24-hours-a-day, 7-days-a-week. - 138.
 Continually evaluate and seek ways to improve the quality of policing operations in the district.